-- Transfer credit will not be approved for courses for which you do not satisfy the pre-requisites.
+- Transfer credit will not be approved for courses for which you do not satisfy the prerequisites.

 - Approval will be granted for courses that are deemed equivalent to Duke math courses, in both content and rigor.
-You an avoid wasted time by comparing syllabi and course descriptions yourself and choose a different course when you see obvious differences.
+You can avoid wasted time by comparing syllabi and course descriptions yourself and choose a different course when you see obvious differences.

 - In the case of math department approval, you will be asked to submit the Transfer Credit Approval Form found here: http://trinity.duke.edu/undergraduate/academic-policies/transfer-credit

 - Transfer credit decisions are handled only via the above described process.
 They are not discussed in person.